carbon-language/carbon-lang/clang/README.txt

  * Fast #import with a module system.
  * Dependency tracking: change to header file doesn't recompile every function that texually depends on it: recompile only those functions that need it.
+   This is aka 'incremental parsing'.

 IV.
 Missing Functionality / Improvements

 clang driver:
  * Include search paths are hard-coded into the driver.
+Doh.

 File Manager:
- * Reduce syscalls, see NOTES.txt.
+ * Reduce syscalls for reduced compile time, see NOTES.txt.

 Lexer:
  * Source character mapping.
 GCC supports ASCII and UTF-8.